huda-alzahabi/Safely/README.md

 <img id="how-to-run" src="./readme/title6.svg"/>

-> This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+> To run the backend of the app, you need the following command:

+      ```bash
+      npm start
+      ```
+> To run the frontend of the app, you need to open it in Android studio and click on the “Run” button, if you have an emulator, or plug an android device.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
 * npm
   ```sh
   npm install npm@latest -g